SerenityOS/serenity/Documentation/HighDPI.md

 In the end probably doesn't matter all that much which version to pick.

+For now, we're going with a "-2x" suffix on the file name.

 ### Resource loading strategy tradeoffs

 - eagerly load one scale, reload at new scale on scale factor change events